-Build-A-Bike is a high-energy activity that uses a series of activities and exercises to get people to interact, play and compete with each other.
+Build-A-Bike ® is a high-energy activity that uses a series of activities to get people to interact.
+The exercises get groups to play and compete with each other while building teamwork.
 Each exercise builds on the previous one, and teams get some gentle reminders of the importance of cheering each other’s successes, sharing information and materials, and communicating clearly.
 The Maple Leaf Foods team was one of the most energetic and creative groups I have ever worked with!
 They met all of the challenges with enthusiasm and played hard.

 They donated the 12 bikes built in the event to a local chapter of the YMCA of Greater Toronto.
 This particular chapter serves Mississauga.
 The workshop’s meaning was made even stronger for the participants when the kids walked through the doors.
 It was hard to tell who was more excited – the kids or the participants from Maple Leaf!